Home Security Heroes independently tests and reviews every product. We may earn a commission when you buy through our links. Read more here.

 Thankfully, you don’t have much to worry about with LifeLock.
 LifeLock has been around, in one form or another since 2005.
-It has a solid record overall, with no data breaches or anything of that nature to worry about, though it does have a few minor controversies in its past that we’ll talk about in a moment.
+LifeLock worth the cost and worth getting, and it has a solid record overall, with no data breaches or anything of that nature to worry about, though it does have a few minor controversies in its past that we’ll talk about in a moment.

 One of the leading identity theft protection providers with its device protections, notification services, privacy services, and web scanning technology.

 - Secure all your family’s devices and browse privately

 - Up to $1 million in theft insurance

 - Lock your credit file and monitor your family’s credit from the convenient app

 While originally its own company, it was acquired by Symantec (now known as Norton LifeLock Inc.) in 2017, giving it an even larger backing in terms of funding and support.

 So its pedigree is pretty good, bringing a lot of experience in the identity theft protection game, and the backing of a fairly large corporation that has a vested interest in making the service look good, which is part of why it is bundled with a lot of Norton’s security software.

 In terms of controversy though, both LifeLock on its own and its larger parent company have a few that prospective buyers should be aware of.